 Think about how important accurate resistance levels are to you, contact and magnetic systems are better for riders that place importance on controlling resistance for results.
 Magnetic is better if you value lower noise levels, but repair and maintenance is often easier on direct contact models.

 We don’t mean the aesthetics, we mean the design components that deliver enhanced usability or comfort for the rider.
 Adjustable seats, handlebars and replaceable pedals that provide a unique fit to each individual rider, ensure correct posture and a comfortable workout.
 Levers or manual resistance knobs that make it easy for users to select the level of workout difficulty they’re looking for.
 If you plan to move your bike between rooms or in and out of a large closet you will need a model fitted with convenient transport wheels.
+If you have limited space then you should consider an exercise bike with a folding frame.
 Frame design rates among the most important feature categories for virtually every potential buyer.
 Therefore shouldn’t be ignored when evaluating and comparing different models.

 This is the central panel below or behind the handlebars.
 A media tray for a personal music device and a water bottle holder are two common console items.
 Both of which are convenient features to have.
 Heart rate monitors are also included in the Console category.
 Many exercise bikes have contact sensors built into the handlebars.
 Which the rider grips in order to get a continuous heart rate reading.
 Riders who consider heart-rate monitoring to be a valuable exercise tool are sure to consider this category as important.